tristanlabelle/swift-winrt/Docs/How it works.md

         QueryInterface: { IUnknownVirtualTable.QueryInterface($0, $1, $2) },
         AddRef: { IUnknownVirtualTable.AddRef($0) },
         Release: { IUnknownVirtualTable.Release($0) },
-        // _implement casts "this" to SWRT_COMEmbedding and resolves swiftEmbedder to an IFoo for the closure
+        // _implement casts "this" to SWRT_COMEmbedding and resolves swiftObject to an IFoo for the closure
         GetName: { this, value in _implement(this) { try $0.getName() } })
 }
 ```